gissleh/ngn4/readme.md

 The changelog is for the node.js module version, and may include silly things like readme being updated.

 ```
+0.2.3
+- Updated readme and package.json to reflect that it's now on GitHub.

 0.2.2
 - Readme...